Blog: Land & Water wristwatches

 Land & Water Wristwatches

 Many Zenith wristwatches were sold during World War One by Birch & Gaydon under their brand name "Land & Water".
-The name "Land & Water" appears to have been taken from a patriotic British newspaper of the same name that was founded in 1914 to report on the progress of the war.
+The name "Land & Water" appears to have been taken from a patriotic British newspaper of the same name that reported on the progress of the war.

 Land & Water magazine began as a section in the "County Gentleman" magazine.
 During World War One this section was published as a magazine in its own right and covered the war in great detail.
 It was edited by the politician and writer Hilaire Belloc.

-There were two different case designs used for Land & Water wristwatches during the Great War:
+There were two different case designs used for Land & Water wristwatches during World War One:

 - Type 1: This is the design have encountered most frequently.
 This is sometimes thought to be a Borgel case although it is actually quite different.
-The advert here says the watch has a "special screw in movement" although the movement doesn't actually screw in.
-No doubt this was because Borgel cased wristwatches, which do have screw in movements, were selling very well to military men and Birch & Gaydon were trying to appeal to the same market.
+The advert here says the watch has a “special screw in movement” although the movement doesn't actually screw in.
+No doubt this was because Borgel cased wristwatches, which do have screw in movements, were selling very well to military men, and Birch & Gaydon were trying to appeal to the same market.
 The front bezel of the Land & Water wristwatch unscrews, and when it is fully unscrewed and lifted away the movement comes with it.
 Although this is superficially similar to a Borgel case it is actually a quite different design.

 - Type 2: The second design is a more conventional case with a screw back and bezel.
-These are simple to open, on the back there are usually the words "To unscrew" with an arrow that shows you which way to turn it and a milled edge to grip.
+These are simple to open, on the back there are usually the words “To unscrewrq with an arrow that shows you which way to turn it and a milled edge to grip.
 It is a normal right hand thread so it is not really difficult to work out which way to turn it if there is no arrow.
 The front bezel unscrews in exactly the same way.
+The examples that I have seen of watches with this Type 2 case are smaller than those with the Type 1 case.